Electric vehicle charging guidance for residents

 A license is required for all other temporary placement of cabling on or over the Highway.

-Apply for consent to place cables on or over the highway
+Find out how to apply for consent to place cables on or over the highway.